Editor's note

 This is where the system’s ambitions collide with usability.
 Every consent step adds friction.
 And friction, past a certain threshold, kills adoption — no matter how justified the underlying principle.
 This is not only our problem.
 It is the central political challenge of the entire music-AI licensing landscape: collecting societies, regulators, and industry bodies are all designing complex permission architectures.
 But a system that is correct and unused is worse than a system that is imperfect and adopted.
 The speed of technological development does not wait for consensus to form or for legislation to pass.

-We tried to make the process as frictionless as possible — automated onboarding, single-click consent, reusable templates.
+We tried to make the process as frictionless as possible with automated onboarding, single-click consent, and reusable templates.
 Whether it is simple enough to be accepted by working musicians is the open question of the beta.

 Controlled growth, not platform logic